gsfreitas/agrotop/README.md

 <sub>*Projeto final da disciplina de Circuitos Digitais do Instituto de Ciência e Tecnologia da Universidade Federal de São Paulo*<sub>

 ## Resumo ##
 Com a crescente revolução tecnológica voltada para o agronegócio, existe a necessidade do desenvolvimento de sistemas que tornem a atividade braçal automatizada, com a finalidade de garantir a qualidade e tornar o processo mais simples e eficaz.
 Além disso, esse tipo de tecnologia ajuda a manter a competitividade dentro do mercado do agronegócio.
 Um dos grandes desafios para a implementação da tecnologia é manter o baixo custo e tornar acessível esse tipo de tecnologia para o uso doméstico.
 O presente trabalho tem como objetivo desenvolver a lógica de um circuito digital para automatizar a irrigação com base em diferentes tipos de sensores já existentes no mercado.
-Além disso, busca estar de acordo com o objetivo 2, 3 e 7 dos Objetivos de Desenvolvimento Sustentável da ONU (Organização das Nações Unidas), que são fome zero; boa saúde e bem estar; e energia acessível e limpa respectivamente.
+Além disso, busca estar de acordo com o objetivo 2 e 6 dos Objetivos de Desenvolvimento Sustentável da ONU (Organização das Nações Unidas), que são fome zero e agricultura sustentável e água potável e saneamento.

 ## Abstract ##
 Abstract —  With the growing technological revolution focused on agribusiness, there is a need to develop systems that make manual activity automated, in order to guarantee quality and make the process simpler and more effective.
 In addition, this type of technology helps maintain competitiveness within the agribusiness market.
 One of the great challenges for the implementation of the technology is to keep the cost low and make this type of technology accessible for domestic use.
 This work aims to develop the logic of a digital circuit to automate irrigation based on different types of sensors already on the market.
 In addition, it seeks to comply with objective 2, 3 and 7 of the Sustainable Development Goals of the UN (United Nations), which are zero hunger; good health and well-being; and affordable and clean energy respectively.